-The Kings Arms and Royal has recently undergone a £1,000,000 facelift, transforming the dull interior of the hotel into something spectacular.
+The Kings Arms and Royal have recently undergone a £1,000,000 facelift, transforming the dull interior of the hotel into something spectacular.
 It now boasts 20 brand new boutique rooms, all sympathetically decorated to an extremely high standard.
 Most of the rooms are full of period features, making the hotel a wonderful mixture of old and new.

-During the renovation, the hotel’s bar and restaurant were transformed into a 1920s style haven which now serves traditional yet delicious fresh British food.
+During the renovation, the hotel’s bar and restaurant were transformed into a 1920s style haven that now serves traditional yet delicious fresh British food.
 The hotel tries to use local produce where possible and they pride themselves on the quality of the food.

 - 20 en-suite bedrooms